Powered by SchoolDash

 Springfield Campus, Cambridge Street, Wolverhampton WV10 0JR

 Thomas Telford University Technical College is a non-selective free school.
-It has about 700 boys and girls aged between 11 and 19.
-In June 2018 the school was rated ‘Good’ by Ofsted.
+It has about 810 boys and girls aged between 11 and 19.
+Ofsted last inspected the school in October 2024.

 This school is a member of Thomas Telford Multi Academy Trust.
 (Other schools in this trust include Walsall Academy, Sandwell Academy and Madeley Academy.)

-Particular strengths include Admissions, Sixth form, Attendance and Finances.
-Relative weaknesses include Environment, Representation and Disadvantaged pupils.
+Particular strengths include Sixth form, Finances, Attendance and Progress.
+Relative weaknesses include Environment and Representation.

 The school's overall score (out of 100) is given below.
 Coloured segments show the contributions of each indicator, explained in more detail below.
 Hover over the segments for details.
 Personalise the score by clicking on the button to set your own priorities.